-A pre-activity check must include establishing:
+A pre-activity check must establish the:

-- the current weather, warnings and forecast conditions
+- current weather, warnings and forecast conditions

-- the conditions and nature of the environment in which the activity is being undertaken and the impact on the activity
+- conditions and nature of the environment in which the activity is being undertaken and the impact on the activity

-- the condition of the activity specific and safety equipment being used in conducting of the activity, for example, helmets, life jackets, bikes.
+- condition of the activity specific and safety equipment being used in conducting of the activity, for example, helmets, life jackets, bikes.